 Can my utilities be shut off during the COVID-19 crisis?

 No. As of March 13, New Jersey’s electric and gas utilities voluntarily suspended utility shut-offs.
 The Governor’s Office recently announced that this suspension has been extended to October 15, 2020, for all public electric, gas, and water utilities.
-Some of the utility companies are sending shut-off notices to residential tenants, but it seems they are not following through with actual shut-offs.
+Some of the utility companies are sending shut-off notices to residential tenants, but they are not yet following through with actual shut-offs.

 Do I still have to pay for utilities and water?

 Yes.
 You still have to pay whatever electric, gas, or water bills you normally pay.
 If you cannot pay now, you will have to pay later.
 The utilities and water companies are not cancelling debts; they are just postponing shutoffs for the time being.
-DCA offers low-income tenants assistance with some utility bills, and you can call the customer service number on your utility bill to try to work out a payment plan; or you can check the website of the Board of Public Utilities for a list of agencies that offer assistance.
+DCA offers low-income tenants assistance with some utility bills; you can call the customer service number on your utility bill to try to work out a payment plan; or you can check the website of the Board of Public Utilities for a list of agencies that offer assistance.